PostHog/posthog.com/contents/careers.md

 showTitle: true
 ---

-## A Bit About Us

-PostHog provides open-source, developer-friendly, and feature-rich product analytics.
+## Why We're Here

+PostHog is increasing the number of successful products in the world.

+We do that by providing a platform for open-source product analytics.
+This helps software teams understand their user behavior.

+The analytics landscape has historically been very fragmented.
+There are many tools that provide value individually, but integrating the basic features across many verticals provides much more value.

+Today, we are focussed on community growth around our open source project.
+We aim to provide the core features of many tools, that traditionally would all sit in silos.
+This, coupled with the ability to use the software for free, for life, is making PostHog a no-brainer for every new software project.

+We've made a crazy amount of progress to date.

-A part of [Y Combinator's](https://www.ycombinator.com/) W20 cohort, we launched in February 2020 and had the most succesful B2B software launch on [HackerNews](https://news.ycombinator.com/) since 2012.
+We took party in [Y Combinator's](https://www.ycombinator.com/) W20 cohort, and had the most succesful B2B software launch on [HackerNews](https://news.ycombinator.com/) since 2012, with just a 4 week old product.

 Our GitHub repo has over over 3k stars (and growing fast), and we already have thousands of users, including deployments at large companies.

 We're backed by some of the world's top investors and believe in product-led growth, where we build something awesome and let our product bring the users, rather than an outbound sales team and regular cold calls.

+What does this mean for you?
+We have a lot of capital, but we're a lean, strong team - so you've the opportunity to have a huge impact.

 ## Our Culture

 As a young company, our culture is still being polished by our growing team, and, as one of our first hires, you'll play an important role in shaping it.

-However, there are some things we've already established as our core values:
+A few things have already emerged as key:

 ##### All Remote